juddee/nft-script/README.md

-   //calculate the SHA-256 hash of the json file and append it the csv file
+   //calculate the SHA-256 hash of the json file and add it to the csv file
   // $script->append_hash_to_csv('data/csv_file');

   $script->append_hash_to_csv('data/prybar.json');